Stevenhunter167/AlphaSweeper/README.md

   2. return what MyAI believes is a good move by returning Action objects

 phase 3: End of game
   1. Winning is when all the tiles that are not mines are uncoverd.
-The program did not know.
   2. Losing is when not all tiles that are not mines are uncoverd, and a mine is uncoverd.
-The program also did not know this too.